retooth2/xenharmlib/doc/quickstart.rst

     -1

 Sometimes you also want to examine notes in regards to their symbols.
-For this purpose natural/accidental notations like UpDownNotation have three properties: One for the pitch class symbol, one for the natural class symbol and one for the accidental:
+For this purpose, natural/accidental notations like UpDownNotation have three properties: One for the pitch class symbol, one for the natural class symbol, and one for the accidental:

 .. testcode::